Move Welcome to Omarchy

 Omarchy ships with Neovim by default, and uses the LazyVim distro.
 It's an awesome terminal-based editor built on the proud legacy of Vi, which stretches all the way back to the 70s.
 It's a delightful, but acquired taste.
 It's the only editor that's tied into the theme switcher by default.

-) and see the options under Install > Editor.
+If you'd like something a bit more mainstream and familiar, you can run the Omarchy Menu (Super + Alt + Space) and see the options under Install > Editor.
 We have VSCode, Cursor, Zed, Sublime Text, and Helix listed there.
 If you don't find what you're looking for, checkout Install > Package, and see if it isn't in an Arch package (and if not, try Install > AUR to check the AUR).

-.
+You can set the system-wide default editor under Setup > Defaults.
 That'll open the UWSM defaults file, which controls both editor and terminal.
-After you save your change, you have to relaunch Hyprland for it to take affect (Super + Esc
+After you save your change, you have to relaunch Hyprland for it to take affect (Super + Esc).

 T